ataylor89/class/README.md

 For example, the math library is pre-installed.
 The sys and random libraries are preinstalled.

-We can downlaod the sympy library by typing "pip install sympy" in Terminal.
+We can download the sympy library by typing "pip install sympy" in Terminal.

 (I'm using a MacBook so I reference Terminal often.)